design-automation-edu/urban-prototyping-2018/changren/iteration3.md

 The broad space between buildings can ensure a good amount of lighting for most of the residences even under high standards.One defect still remaining is the lacking of daylight of the commercial buildings underneath.

-Good Building Area Ratio: 77.4% (GBAR)  (Good Buildings GFA / Total GFA)
+Good Building Area Ratio: 77.4%

-Good Window Ratio: 51.6% (GWR)
+Good Window Ratio: 51.6%

 So Under this urban morphology,most buildings can meet up with the higher standard.